Too often, stigma, isolation, loneliness and shame follow a diagnosis of mental illness.

 Mental Illness impacts 1 in 5 adults.
 More than 11 million adults in the US experienced serious mental illness (SMI) in 2017.
 1

-Nearly 1 in 25 adults live with a serious mental illness.
+Nearly 1 in 25 adults live with a serious mental illness.2

 Dr. Bengtson writes with deep compassion, blending her training and faith, to offer readers a hope grounded in God’s love and grace.
 She helps readers understand what depression is, how it affects them spiritually, and what, by God’s grace, it cannot do.
 The result is an approach that offers the hope of release, not just the management of symptoms.

 The Hidden Smile of God: The Fruit of Affliction in the Lives of John Bunyan, William Cowper, and David Brainerd

 John Piper invites you into the lives of John Bunyan, William Cowper, and David Brainerd to discover how God takes the privilege of faith and strengthens it with trials so that we experience a greater hunger for him.
 The perseverance of these godly servants exemplifies the essential fruit that affliction can produce in your own life.